vuminhtue/SMU_Research_Computing_with_M3/_episodes/06-interactive.md

 ~~~
 {: .error}

-In order to use Matlab, as well as most other software installed on Palmetto, you need to load the Matlab module.
-To see which modules are available on M2, please type
+In order to use Matlab, you need to load the Matlab module.
+To see which modules are available on M3, please type

 ~~~
 module avail